tuxology/tracevizlab/labs/04-python-xml-analysis-lab/README.md

 - - -

-#### Sub-task 2: Writing the XML analysis
+### Task 2: Writing the XML analysis

 A small explanation on how to write a stack trace xml analysis will be provided here however the documentation on how to write an XML analysis is available in the [Trace Compass user documentation](http://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/Data-driven-analysis.html#Data_driven_analysis).

 The XML analysis is used to generate a state system which can track the states of different elements over the duration of a trace using the different events and their properties.
 An empty file, with no content yet would look like this: